 Compensation Element Objective Key Features Base Salary Ensure the attraction, development and retention of superior talent while also taking into account an individual executive's performance.
-Represents the fixed portion of the total compensation package, determined based on: • overall Company performance; • individual Named Executive Officer performance; • internal pay equity; • changes in individual Named Executive Officer responsibilities; and • relevant external benchmarking.
-Annual Cash Incentive Ensure that a portion of each Named Executive Officer's compensation is "at risk" by linking such portion of compensation to certain key performance objectives.
-Motivate and reward achievement of short-term financial, operational and strategic business goals.
-We use performance-based annual incentive awards to recognize the achievement of annual Company results and align our Named Executive Officers with the same incentives as our stockholders.
-The amounts paid are based on percentages of 2012 base earnings that: • are paid at threshold, target and maximum levels based on the attainment of pre-established earnings per share objectives; • were established through a process of external benchmarking of total compensation against our external peer group; and • reflect our philosophy of targeting total compensation at the median, while recognizing that a significant percentage of total compensation should be performance-based.
-Equity Awards Provide a vital link between the long-term results achieved for our stockholders and the financial rewards provided to our Named Executive Officers.
-We use a mix of stock options and restricted stock awards to compensate our Named Executive Officers, which we believe provides an appropriate balance between inducement, retention and motivation of executives and the creation of stockholder value.
+Represents the fixed portion of the total compensation package, determined based on: overall Company performance; individual Named Executive Officer performance; internal pay equity; changes in individual Named Executive Officer responsibilities; and relevant external benchmarking.
+Annual Cash Incentive Ensure that a portion of each Named Executive Officer's cash compensation is "at risk" by linking such portion of compensation to certain key performance objectives.
+Motivate and reward achievement of short- term financial, operational and strategic business goals.
+We use performance-based annual cash incentive awards to recognize the achievement of annual Company results and align our Named Executive Officers with the same incentives as our stockholders.
+The amounts paid are based on percentages of 2013 base earnings that: are paid at threshold, target and maximum levels based on the attainment of pre-established earnings per share objectives; were established through a process of external benchmarking of total compensation against our external peer group; and reflect our philosophy of targeting total compensation at the median of our external peer group, while recognizing that a significant percentage of total compensation should be performance-based.

+Compensation Element Objective Key Features Equity Awards Provide a vital link between the long-term results achieved for our stockholders and the financial rewards provided to our Named Executive Officers.
+We use a mix of stock options, restricted stock units and performance-based restricted stock units to compensate our Named Executive Officers, which we believe provides an appropriate balance between inducement, retention and motivation of executives and the creation of stockholder value.
 The amounts and terms of equity awards are set by the Committee following a review of stock programs and competitive practices at peer companies, along with an analysis of equity cost.
+For 2013, one-half of our Named Executive Officers' equity compensation was granted in the form of performance-based equity awards.
+The performance criteria for these awards are based upon three-year cumulative goals for (a) strategic membership growth and (b) return on invested capital less weighted average cost of capital.